Joesepherus/AU-learning/Week 1 Challenge/ecdsa-node/readme.md

+## Thoughts
+Damn I found it hard to figure out which library to use for the encryption/decryption and signing of the transactions.
+In the end I used js-sha3 and elliptic and secp256k1.
+Then I watch the walkthrough video and I see that I should have used ethereum-cryptography library instead.😅 Oh well...

+I created 5 demo accounts, they are stored in server/accounts.js, also there are stored private keys of those accounts in accountsWithPrivateKey constant.
+But not to be on the server, but just for ease of use.
+In real application each account would have their private key stored somewhere safe.
+So the BE nor FE know about these private keys.
+This keeps it secure.
+On FE I hash the message with keccak256 and sign the message with secp256k1 using the private key provided in an input in component Transfer just before calling the send endpoint.
+And the BE I do some input checks for if the addreses provided exist and then I get the public key from the signature and hash, then I compare the recovered public key to the sender public key and if they are matching I proceed to update the balances accordingly and sending a successful message to the FE.
+Otherwise send error message to FE.

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.